 When I started thinking about getting into home automation and building my smart home, I spent months researching everything ZWave.
 One name kept popping up again and again, Fibaro.
 Owned by the Polish Fibar Group, the Fibaro brand is one of the most popular home automation brands around today.

-After living with the Fibaro Z-Wave Motion Sensor Gen5 (FGMS-001) for 3 months, I can say this multi-sensor is quite decent if not exactly great value for money.
+After living with the Fibaro Z-Wave Motion Sensor Gen5 (FGMS-001) for 3 years, I can say this multi-sensor is quite decent if not exactly great value for money.
 Its a stylish, well-made, reliable ZWave sensor with very good battery life.
 Would I get another one?
-Only if I can find one significantly cheaper than my current favourite, the rather esoterically named eAeon Labs Aeotec MultiSensor 6.
+Only if I can find one significantly cheaper than my current favourite, the Aeotec MultiSensor 6.

 If you are just starting your Home Automation journey, let me backtrack a bit and explain my approach.
 I chose to build my home around the ZWave standard.
 I did so largely because its a mature standard, enjoys wide industry support and there is a huge range of ZWave products to choose from including multi-sensors, door locks, alarm systems etc. For a complete overview of the various choices of Home Automation standards and devices, read my guide here.